badukaire/acct/README.md

 also account categories.

-A balance can be used as input for the script so it is considered as the initial balance for a set of movements, so that the movements and balances are registered monthly, weekly or yearly.
+A balance can be used as input for the script so it is considered as the initial balance for a set of transactions, so that accounting can be split and processed in time lapses (monthly, weekly or yearly).

-It is also possible to specify a date range of the movements to process and ignore those beyond it.
+It is also possible to specify a date range of the transactions to process and ignore those beyond it.

 The script has been designed with the expectation of being able